HL7/coordinated-registry-network/source/pages/guidance.md

 **Step 4:** Implement Support for US Core profiles.

-The Womens Health Registry should support US Core profiles in order to receive granular FHIR Resources representing collected data.
+The Women's Health Registry should support US Core profiles in order to receive granular FHIR Resources representing collected data.
 For more information on the APIs to be supported refer to the US Core IG.